 - Promote hope, health, and happiness.

-- Proactively manage our internal emotional environment, as we deal with the challenges of life.
+- Proactively manage our internal emotional environment as we deal with life's challenges.

-- Activate the correct hormonal response so that stress does not accumulate.
+- Activate the correct hormonal response so that stress does not accumulate and becomes chronic.

 - Secure the emotional and physical support that we need.

-- Aim to counteract negative emotions from the body and mind before chronic symptoms emerge.
+- Aim to counteract negative emotions from the body and mind before chronic stress symptoms emerge.

 An interview with Bruce Lipton.